technomada/cloud-from-scratch/README.md

 [Install and configure caddy](local-node/local-node-raspbian-caddy.md) on your local node.

 SUPER!!
 Everything is connected!
-You now have a public domain which is being served from a device within your local network.
+You now have a publicly addressable domain name which serving content from a device within your local network.
 Cool.
 Next let get that node doing things.

 ## Applications
 A cloud needs to do things, you'll be able to build your cloud into whatever suits you.
 Here you'll find a few examples to get you started, we'll start with a simple static file server then move on to dynamic applications.